Cammy: Sex appeal

 Since her debut, Cammy has been acclaimed for her sex appeal, placing in many "hottest girls in gaming" lists.
 GamePro described Cammy as "one of the most risque characters ever seen in a video game!"
 Brazilian Ação Games opined she "comes to finish the hegemony of Chun Li" and Hyper similarly commented she "replaces Chun Li as the resident SF2 sex symbol".
-GamesMaster resubtitled Super Street Fighter II as "SSF2: Cammy Forever".
-She was given the "Hottest Game Babe of 1993" award by Electronic Gaming Monthly.
+GamesMaster gave Super Street Fighter II the new subtitle "SSF2: Cammy Forever".
+Cammy was given the "Hottest Game Babe of 1993" award by Electronic Gaming Monthly.
+She was ranked as the fifth-sexiest character in games by Ação Games in 1997 and included among the "Miss Consoles" by German Video Games in 2000, described as superior to Chun-Li.